 About the Office of the General Counsel

-The General Counsel is the Commission's chief legal officer and adviser.
-The office's major functions are representing the Commission in court and providing legal counsel to the Commission, the operating bureaus, and other offices.
+The Office of the General Counsel (OGC) is the Commission’s chief legal officer and adviser.
+The Office’s major functions are (1) representing the Commission in court (2) providing legal counsel to the Commission, the operating bureaus, and other offices, and (3) providing advice and recommendations on policy issues.
+For more information about the work performed by the Office of the General Counsel, click here.